dteviot/WebToEpub/readme.md

 * Click on "Download anyway"

 ## How to install from Source

+Note, I usually put copies of the current Development versions, including the jszip library, in https://drive.google.com/drive/folders/1B_X2WcsaI_eg9yA-5bHJb8VeTZGKExl8?usp=sharing
+So, get the relevant zip, then
+* For Chrome, just do step 2 then steps 6 to 9
+* For Firefox, just do step 3, then steps 8 to 14

 ### Chrome
 1. Download the extension.
     1. For most recent release, go to https://github.com/dteviot/WebToEpub and click on the "Download Zip" button.